ebs-universe/cefkivy/README.md

   existing functionality.
   - If you are able and willing to take over or contribute to the development of this package, please get in touch with me.
-Primarily, I anticipate skilled time will needed to be invested to help bring this (and if necessary, cefpython3) up to date and keep it there.
+Primarily, I anticipate skilled time will need to be invested to help bring this (and `cefpython3`) up to date and keep it there.

+If you do end up using this package - especially if you do so in a production setting - please reach out to me and let me know by email at shashank at chintal dot in.
+The number of users, if any, is likely to determine how much effort I will put into maintaining this.

 Original README.md
 ------------------